In 2013, we created the most incredible reward trip with Aeroplan, circling the globe with Star Alliance. And in 2018 we're doing it again!

 When Ryan and I got engaged all those years ago, I wanted to honeymoon in Botswana.
 Sadly, our budget only covered two nights of camping in New Brunswick (Canada) instead!
 So while we always welcome the chance to explore further afield during stopovers, this particular adventure is going to be very meaningful.

 From our stopover in Victoria Falls, we're heading to Johannesburg via a very short stop in Gaborone, Botswana.
 My fellow book lovers know Gaborone is the setting for the "No 1 Ladies Detective Agency" series by Alexander McCall Smith.
 It's a long shot but I cherish hopes of finding a kiosk at the airport which sells the book.
 It would be the perfect souvenir of a very short stop!
+(Update!
+No such luck.
+We did, however, see a kiosk about Botswana diamonds.
+No souvenirs for us).

 Our time in Johannesburg is tight.
 We're hoping to cram in as much as possible - as well as potentially fitting in a visit with one of Ryan's friends, who he last saw when he lived in Belgium at age 18.
 On our 2013 trip, we made a special trek to Liege, Belgium, to retrace his teenage steps and it would be wonderful to revisit this time period once again.